braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 All
 {% endapitags %}

-Unique Daily Recipients.
-The number of users who received a particular message in a day.
+The number of unique daily recipients, or users who received a particular message in a day.
 This number is received from Braze.

 <span class="calculation-line">Calculation: Count</span>